-- Actively checking a check box in a form on your site (a subscription form or an option when they are placing an order).
+- Selecting a check box in a form on your site (a subscription form or an option when they are placing an order).
 NOTE: these check boxes should not be pre-checked unless the person must also confirm the subscription in some other way.

-- Becoming a customer or business associate of yours, where they have an expectation of getting mailings from you.
-You should always provide them every opportunity to not receive your mailings.
+- Becoming a customer or business associate of yours, where they have an expectation of receiving mailings from you.
+You should always provide them an opportunity to opt-our of your mailings.

-- Sending you an email or text message requesting that they be added to your mailing list
+- Sending an email or text message requesting that they be added to your mailing list.

-In every case, you should keep a clear record of how the person’s address was opted into your list (in case they complain later).
-If they complain and you have no idea how they were added … then how can you prove that it was an actual “opt-in”?
+In every case, you should keep a clear record of how the person’s address was added onto your list (in case they complain later).
+If they complain and you have no idea how they were added, how can you prove that it was an actual “opt-in”?

 Poor mailing lists contain recipient email addresses that were:

 - Purchased from a third party.
 Why?
-Even if the people on this list opted in to it — they certainly did not intend to opt in to mailings from whoever might buy it!
-Purchased lists are a “big no no” in the industry.
+Even if the people on this list opted in to it, they certainly did not intend to opt-in to mailings from whoever might buy it!
+Purchased lists are never okay to use.

 - Copied from a membership directory where you are just another member.
-E.g. it may be OK for a Chamber of Commerce to send a bulk mail to its members, but it is NOT OK for one member to send bulk email to the other members.
+For example, it may be OK for a Chamber of Commerce to send a bulk mail to its members, but it is NOT OK for one member to send mass email to the other members.

-- Found to be “Spam Trap” addresses — e.g. addresses that were created and added (as bait) to a web page or other location and never used for anything else.
-Any messages actually sent to them must be non-opt in and the address was added to the list in a “poor” way.
+- “Spam Trap” addresses.
+Addresses created and added (as bait) to a web page or other location and never used for anything else.
+Any messages sent to them must be non-opt in by definition and cannot be used.

 Each separate email in violation of the CAN-SPAM Act is subject to penalties of up to $16,000!

 Once you have a good opt-in mailing list and start using it, it is essential that you actively maintain this list and keep it updated.
-In addition to adding new opt-in subscribers, you must:
+In addition to adding new opt-in subscribers, you must remove addresses:

-- Remove addresses that are invalid, no longer functional, or failing to deliver
+- That are invalid, no longer functional, or fail to deliver.

-- Remove addresses of people who have “marked your email as Spam”
+- For people who have “marked your email as Spam.”

 Each of these tasks is very important; here is why:

-Honoring opt out requests.
-When a recipient uses your opt out mechanism to remove him/herself from your list, you must ensure that that address never gets any more email from you and that that removal is effective very quickly.
-This is required by the CAN SPAM act and by proper net behavior.
-Additionally, if you continue to send to people who have requested opt outs, these people are likely to complain to their ISPs and to other organizations and you are likely to get black listed.
+When a recipient uses your opt-out mechanism to remove him/herself from your list, you must ensure that that address never receives any more email from you and that the removal is effective very quickly.
+This is required by the CAN SPAM act and expected by consumers.
+Additionally, if you continue to send to people who have opted-out, these people are likely to complain to their ISPs and you are likely to get blacklisted.

-Even if recipients opted-in to your list, they will mark messages as spam and complain about them if they do not want them … no matter if they are properly opted in or not.
-That is the nature of the way people currently interact with email.
-Your goal is to ensure that your messages make it to those who want them and also that they DO NOT get to those who do not want them.
-Not only does this make your mailings faster and more efficient, it also helps eliminate complaints and improves your mailing reputation.
+Even if recipients opted-in to your list, they will mark messages as spam and complain about them if they no longer want to receive them.
+That is how people currently interact with email.
+Your goal is to deliver messages to those who want them and not annoy people with unwanted email.
+Cleaning up your spam reports makes your mailings faster and more efficient and also helps eliminate complaints and improves your mailing reputation.

 LuxSci has feedback agreements with many major ISPs (e.g. AOL, Hotmail, MSN, Rackspace, Comcast, etc.).
-We automatically collect reports of the messages recipients have marked as Spam and provide these reports to you so that you can proactively remove them from your lists.
-We also use this information to detect senders that generate excessive numbers of complaints….
+We automatically collect reports of the messages recipients have marked as spam and provide them to you so that you can proactively remove them from your lists.
+We also use this information to detect senders that generate excessive numbers of complaints.